cwolock/stack_supplementary/README.md

 ## Code

-The code directory contains all code needed to replicate the simulations, analysis of publicly available data, and analysis of STEP data (although the STEP data themselves are not publicly available).
+The code directory contains all code needed to replicate the simulations, analysis of publicly available data, and analysis of STEP data.

 The code depends on the following `R` packages:

-* `cowplot`: Available on CRAN
+* `cowplot`: Available on CRAN.
-* `ggpubr`: Available on CRAN
+* `ggpubr`: Available on CRAN.
 * `LTRCforests`: Removed from CRAN as of March 2023.
-Available on Github at https://github.com/weichiyao/TimeVaryingData_LTRCforests/pkg/LTRCforests
+Available on Github at https://github.com/weichiyao/TimeVaryingData_LTRCforests/pkg/LTRCforests.
-* `squash`: Available on CRAN
+* `squash`: Available on CRAN.
-* `SuperLearner`: Available on CRAN
+* `SuperLearner`: Available on CRAN.
-* `survival`: Available on CRAN
+* `survival`: Available on CRAN.
-* `survML`: Available on CRAN
+* `survML`: Available on CRAN.
-* `survSuperLearner`: Available on Github at https://github.com/tedwestling/survSuperLearner
+* `survSuperLearner`: Available on Github at https://github.com/tedwestling/survSuperLearner.
-* `tidyverse`: Available on CRAN
+* `tidyverse`: Available on CRAN.

 Note that `survSuperLearner` and `LTRCforests` are only used a comparator methods in the simulation studies.
 If you have difficulty installing them, you can simply leave those methods out.